ga-curriculum/environment-variables/setup/README.md

 npm init -y
 ```

-Now that we have a `package.json` file we can add a package from `npm` to our project.
-We're going to add `Express` to our project next:
+Next, we're going to add `Express` to our project:

 ```bash
 npm i express
 ```

-> 🧠 The i in npm i is an alias for install

 In `server.js`, add the following starter code: